Saroj Nalini Arambam Parratt: Literary and scholarly contributions

 Saroj Nalini wanted to translate the Cheitharol Kumbaba, the Court Chronicle of the Kings of Manipur, before departing Botswana in 2000.
 She had the chance to meet Meitei religious scholars when she visited Manipur.
 The Cheitharol Kumbaba, which was first composed in the Ancient Meitei language, was available for her to pick up in photocopy.
 She quickly became proficient in the Ancient Meitei script.

 After receiving an honorary fellowship from the Institute for Textual Scholarship and Electronic Editing at the University of Birmingham, she began the translation that would occupy the remainder of her life.
 The Royal Asiatic Society sponsored the publication of The Court Chronicle of the Kings of Manipur: the Cheitharol Kumpapa, the first translation volume, which was published by Routledge in 2005.
 By then, Saroj had a terminal illness, and she completed the first draft of the second volume a week before she died.
 Saroj's work served as a guide for her husband, John Parratt, as he completed volumes two and three.
 The translated version of Cheitharol Kumbaba has greatly expanded the options available to future researchers.

 She died on 6 January 2009.

 Legacy

 Manipur's Christians have not acknowledged Saroj Nalini's contributions.
 Saroj Nalini, the first Christian theologian and woman of India to earn a BA and MA, will be a source of pride for Manipur's Christians as she translated the state's significant historical narrative.

 Saroj Nalini Arambam Parratt's work with her husband for the Mongoloids has made her well-known in North-East India, but she is not yet well-known among Christians.
 There is no historical record of her participation in the Christian mission, in contrast to the state's Christian theologians.

-Saroj Nalini Arambam Parratt gained a great deal of respect in northeastern India for her research and support of the unique identity of the Mongoloid peoples in the area in contrast to the subcontinent's Sanskritic tradition.
-The impact she has had on our comprehension of Meetei history and culture is likely unmatched.